PsiMasTho/pmt-logera/README.md

 debugging.
 The type is Release by default.

 * -DBUILD_TESTS=[ON|OFF]
-Whether to compile the unit tests which requires Boost.test.
+Whether to compile the unit tests which requires Catch2.
 OFF by default.